Oth3r/oth3r.github.io/mod_data/Sit!/description.md

 \
 You can also customize **hand restrictions** to stop accidentally sitting down!
 \
 The mod also has full **Geyser** support!
-Enjoy sitting with everyone, weather they are on Bedrock or Java!
+Enjoy sitting with everyone, whether they are on Bedrock or Java!

 ### Where to install?
 **Sit!** works on the server, without the players needing to install the mod *(singleplayer included!)*.
 \
 If Sit! clients join a Sit! server they can use their own hand settings to sit.

-## Help localize Sit! on [Crowdin](https://crowdin.com/project/oth3r-sit)!
+### Help localize Sit! on [Crowdin](https://crowdin.com/project/oth3r-sit)!
+Sit! is currently in English, Traditional Chinese, Italian, Brazilian Portuguese, and Turkish!
+Help expand this list via Crowdin so reach more people!

 ## Check out my other Projects!